 Our Orientation Explore!
 Programs offer an exciting start to your first year at Washington College.
 Each program provides the opportunity to learn more about leadership skills, getting involved on campus, all while giving you a chance to meet other students with similar interests.

 Like many things COVID-19 is impacting these two activities.
 We are in the process of modifying our new student orientation and Explore!
 Programs to ensure a safe introduction to the Washington College community.

 For the Fall 2021, we are planning an in-person 3-4 day experience that will ensure students have the necessary information to support a positive college experience.
 Upon arrival, students will be linked with meet up with their assigned peer mentors.
 All incoming students are required to participate in orientation which includes fun and educational experiences.
 Our focus will include learning about their new environment, building relationships, participation in key developmental topics to ensure successful transition to campus, and readying for their academic experience.
 Students will have the opportunity to sign up for an Explore! program that will be extended through the fall term that have been historically covered in the first few days of student's arrival on-campus.
-At this point we anticipate beginning New Student Orientation beginning August 23rd on Move in Day.
+We anticipate beginning New Student Orientation beginning August 23 on our Zero Waste Move-in Day.